Scott Shearer: Albion Rovers

 Born in Glasgow, Shearer began his career in Scotland with Albion Rovers.
-The staff at the club moved him on to amateur side Tower Hearts to get some game time and experience under his belt, as they felt he wasn't a good enough competitor to frequently break into the starting XI, despite making quite a few appearances in the first team before his move.
-After plenty of time at Tower Hearts, he was called back to Albion.
-During the remaining time he spent at the club, he went on to make dozens of appearances for the Scottish side, most notably scoring a last-minute equaliser at Hampden Park against Queen's Park.
+During the time he spent at the club, he went on to make dozens of appearances for the Scottish side, most notably scoring a last-minute equaliser at Hampden Park against Queen's Park.

 Coventry City

 Not long after his goalscoring heroics at Hampden Park, he was snapped up by Coventry City.
 During his first season as a Sky Blue, he consistently thawed into the starting squad, making 30 league appearances and gaining considerable amounts of playing experience.
 Mainly because of his call up to Scotland B, the secondary team of Scotland, although it was to be his only appearance to date for the side.
-However, the following season he lost his regular starting place to Luke Steele and played only eight times for Coventry, playing 13 times during two loan spells for Rushden & Diamonds F.C.
-His last game for Coventry was a 3–2 victory away from home at Vicarage Road, the home of Watford.
+However, the following season he lost his regular starting place to Luke Steele and played only eight times for Coventry, playing 13 times during two loan spells for Rushden & Diamonds His last game for Coventry was a 3–2 victory away from home at Vicarage Road, the home of Watford.